HIV/AIDS Program / HIV Care Now

 - Mental health and substance abuse counseling for patients

 - Pharmacy services

 - Fiscal management of the Ryan White/GR Patient Care Network for Area 4

 - Program planning for patient care services

 - Contract management for CHD patient care services

 - Management of direct co-pays for client medical services

 - Data management for patient care services in Area 4

 HIV/AIDS Specialty Care

 The Florida Department of Health in Duval County (DOH-Duval) Comprehensive Care Center (CCC) is the largest provider of HIV specialty medical care in Jacksonville, Florida – serving 1,603 active patients diagnosed with HIV/AIDS.
 DOH-Duval has been the major provider of comprehensive HIV care for persons living with HIV/AIDS in Duval County since 1985.
-The comprehensive services offered at DOH-Duval include outpatient medical care, pharmacy services, dermatology, laboratory, digital x-rays; testing/referral/linkage, Medicaid case management (Project AIDS Care), medical case management, dental services, health education/risk reduction programs, mental health counseling, and medication adherence counseling.
+The comprehensive services offered at DOH-Duval include outpatient medical care, pharmacy services, PrEP, dermatology, laboratory, digital x-rays, testing/referral/linkage, Medicaid case management (Project AIDS Care), medical case management, dental services, health education/risk reduction programs, mental health counseling, and medication adherence counseling.
 DOH-Duval has demonstrated the capacity to provide state of the art HIV/AIDS services to those most in need in highly impacted areas of Northeast Florida.